GrossfieldLab/loos/INSTALL.md

 For Windows 10, your best bet is to use one of the linux subsystems that are installable from Microsoft (e.g. Ubuntu or Debian), then follow the instructions for that linux distribution.
 We have anecodotal evidence that this works, but it isn't a supported environment.

+It also may be possible to install on windows via conda, but we have not tested this.

 ---

 ## Slackware (Unsupported)